ethanbergstrom/winget/README.md

 The primarily reason is that the current version of choco.exe does not seem to support on CoreClr yet.

 ### Save a package
-Save-Package is not supported for Chocolatier provider.
-It is because Chocolatier is a wrapper of choco.exe which currently does not support downloading packages without special licensing.
+Save-Package is not supported with the Chocolatier provider, due to Chocolatey not supporting package downloads without special licensing.

 ## Legal and Licensing
 Chocolatier is licensed under the [MIT license](./LICENSE.txt).